smeeckaert/di/README.md

 }
 ```

-The `with` keyword will detect automatically the type of instanciated object given to him and will try to place them in the correct properties.
+The `with` method will detect automatically the type of instanciated object given to him and will try to place them in the correct properties.

-However if two or more properties share
+However if two or more properties share the same type, or are scalar, you will have to specify the name of the property as a second argument.

 ## AutoBuild